ForkbombEu/signroom/admin/README.md

 ## Recipes

-To protect a collection using the `authorizations` collection, paste this string in the API rules section:
+To protect a collection using the `authorizations` collection:

+1. Add an `owner` attribute to the model you want to protect
+2. Paste this string in the API rules section, where needed

 ```
-(@collection.authorizations.users.id ?= @request.auth.id || @collection.authorizations.owner.id = @request.auth.id) && @collection.authorizations.record_id = id
+owner.id = @request.auth.id || (@collection.authorizations.users.id ?= @request.auth.id && @collection.authorizations.record_id = id)
 ```

 ## API Reference